lamdav/CrunchyBot/README.md

 # CrunchyBot
 ## Description:
 This is a simple bot/script I made to publish my CrunchyRoll Guest Passes to Reddit.
-It uses Selenium and Chromedriver to extract the valid guest passes from CrunchyRoll and PRAW to publish it /r/Crunchyroll's weekly Megathread.
+It uses Selenium and Chromedriver to extract valid guest passes from CrunchyRoll and PRAW to publish it /r/Crunchyroll's weekly Megathread.
 This is not a bot made to run indefinitely; however, it can be altered to do so if one so desired.
 It was intended for use in conjunction with a task scheduler/cronjob to check once every month